CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/mutableDataClasses.md

-#Mutable Data Classes
+# Mutable Data Classes

 Guidelines:

 - Always override toString
 - Consider overriding clone
-    - Follow the recipies in Bloch.
+    - Follow the recipes in Bloch.
 - Be careful with null references!
 - Be careful when overriding equals, hashCode, and comparesTo
     - hashCode should depend only on immutable attributes